-It is disappointing for the home gardener to patiently care for a fruit tree that does not bear fruit.
+It’s disappointing for the home gardener to patiently care for a fruit tree that does not bear fruit.
 You may find that you have no grapefruit on a tree that you’ve watered and pruned for several years.
-Grapefruit problems are common and it is sometimes difficult to get grapefruits on trees.
-Grapefruit tree info indicates there are several areas to question if you’re wondering “Why doesn’t my grapefruit tree bear fruit?”
+Grapefruit problems are common, and it is sometimes difficult to get grapefruits on trees.
+Grapefruit tree info indicates there are several areas to question if you’re wondering, “Why doesn’t my grapefruit tree bear fruit?”

 Why Doesn’t My Grapefruit Tree Bear Fruit?

 How much sunlight does the grapefruit tree get?
-Trees will grow and appear to flourish in a shady environment, but without full sun daily, at least 8 hours, you won’t get grapefruits on trees.
-Perhaps your grapefruit problems with production stem from the tree being planted in a shady area.
+Trees will grow and appear to flourish in a shady environment, but without at least eight hours of daily sun, you won’t get grapefruits on trees.
+Perhaps your grapefruit problems with production result from the tree being planted in a shady area.
 If the tree is too big to relocate, you might consider trimming or removing surrounding trees that shade the grapefruit tree.

 Have you fertilized the grapefruit tree?
-Growing grapefruit on a tree develops best with regular fertilization, every 4 to 6 weeks.
+Growing grapefruit on a tree develops best with regular fertilization, every four to six weeks.
 Begin fertilization to get grapefruits on trees in February and continue through August.

 If you’re not willing to wait for grapefruit to grow on a seed grown tree, check with your local nursery and purchase a grapefruit tree that’s been grafted onto compatible rootstock.
-You’ll have fruit more quickly, probably within a year or two you’ll have grapefruit on a tree.
+You’ll have fruit sooner– probably within a year or two you’ll have grapefruit on a tree.